ZL-Rong/CSE-8803-Project-Chinese-Regional-Discrimination-Detection/README.md

+# Results
+Our team creates and releases the first-ever Chinese regional discrimination dataset that includes 500,000 comments from 12,000 posts posted by 300,000 users from Weibo, and proposed a Chinese regional discrimination BERT detection model.
+This large-scale dataset and the model allow us to detect regional discrimination speech in Chinese and to perform a rigorous measurement study characterizing the linguistic structure of regional discrimination speech for the first time.

+# Procedures
 The model we use is based on this work: https://github.com/ZL-Rong/Bert-Chinese-Text-Classification-Pytorch Our work focus on Bert model since it outperforms other models after tested them